PedestrianDynamics/CloudFast-DL4PuDe/README.md

 ### Computational Time Evaluation
 <a name="time"/>
 The results of the computational time evaluation of our and the baseline systems for each video experiment are available <a href="./computational-time">here</a>.

+### Acknowledgement
+1. This <a href="https://github.com/princeton-vl/RAFT">RAFT repository</a> is used for optical flow estimation in our system.
+2. Some of <a href="https://colab.research.google.com/drive/1QnC7lV7oVFk5OZCm75fqbLAfD9qBy9bw">this notebook </a> is used for live streaming in our system.

 ### Citataion
 Will be added soon.